Strategy11/formidable-forms/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.02.03 =
+* Update translations
+* **Pro Features: ** *
+* Fix file upload field display with an ID ending in 0
+* Fix file upload fields in a repeating section when editing entries
+* Don't trigger update on all repeating Lookup fields when new row is added
+* Don't clear Lookup dropdown values when editing
+* Fix showing the error message on confirmation fields
+* Fix conditional shortcodes for embedded file upload fields
+* Make sure visible repeating dependent Dynamic field values are not cleared

 = 2.02.02 =
 * Fix clicking the undo link after bulk trash forms
 * Add submitFormManual function for custom scripts